sermonindex/sermonindex-ui/public/markdown-content/about.md

 in His will, and in His service) till the Lord's return (John 7:37-39; Acts 1:8; Eph.
 5:18; Matt.
 24:44; Luke 19:13; Titus 2:11-15; 1 Peter 1:13-19).

+# About Site Content

+All audio sermons and video sermons, including text sermons are all unmodified in its original form.
+We have not used audio or video restoration tools of anykind.
+Commentaries and Bibles are from open source locations and from original writings of translators and authors not being modified in anyway.

+Disclaimer: We do want to make a note that all transcripts on the website were automatically created with Whisper AI technology, with over 98% accuracy in most cases.
+We also utilized AI models for descriptions on Topic pages, Summaries of sermons.
+For Scripture references we used a mix of AI and python scripting, etc. The topics were 30% hand-chosen and the rest are AI generated.
+We have sought to utilize this technology in its infancy to create a better product and way for searching to be done for all sermon content.
+This has also enabled us to offer SRT subtitling that corresponds to the transcripts that were produced.
+We will re-visit this content and update it potentially as accuracy improves in audio transcription with AI.

 ## Get Involved

 * [Contribute Content](/md/contact) — If you have sermons, teachings, or writings that align with our vision, we